 4. If an update is available, click Update Now.

 It is equally important to know that your Mac isn’t cluttered with junk and old files that slow your computer down.
-Backups, duplicate files and folders, hundreds of images, and apps that you don’t need anymore all take up space that could be put to better use.
+Backups, old junk files, malware that may have sneaked onto your Mac, and apps that you don’t need anymore all take up space that could be put to better use.

 Use CleanMyMac X to create space and improve performance: